tskarthikeyann/antispoofing.lbp/README.rst

 The script for performing Chi-2 histogram comparison is ``./bin/cmphistmodels.py``, and it assumes that the model histogram has been already created.
-It makes use of the utility script ``spoof/chi2.py`` and ``ml/perf.py`` for writing the results in a file.
+It makes use of the utility script ``spoof/chi2.py``.
 The default input directory is ``./lbp_features``, while the default input directoru for the histogram model as well as default output directory is ``./res``.
 To execute this script for Replay-Attack, just run::

-  $ ./bin/cmphistmodels.py replay
+  $ ./bin/cmphistmodels.py -s replay

+Do not forget the ``-s`` option if you want the scores for each video saved in a file.

 To see all the options for the scripts ``mkhistmodel.py`` and ``cmphistmodels.py``, just type ``--help`` at the command line.